kaminiwalunj/mslearn-fabric/Instructions/Labs/07-real-time-analytics.md

 > **Note**: In this example, you imported a very small amount of static data from a file, which is fine for the purposes of this exercise.
 In reality, you can use Kusto to analyze much larger volumes of data; including real-time data from a streaming source such as Azure Event Hubs.

-## Use KQL to query the sales table
+## Task 4 : Use KQL to query the sales table

 Now that you have a table of data in your database, you can use KQL code to query it.